mbajoshuac/sauce-kitchen/README.md

 <h3>Get details of a Meal {url}/meal/:id</h3>
-This route get all details about a meal
+This route get all details about a meal. just pass mealid as a params

+<h3>Delete a Particular Meal {url}/meal/delete/:id</h3>
+This route deletes a particular meal.
+Just pass mealid as a params

+<h3>Edit a Particular Meal {url}/meal/delete/:id</h3>
+This route edits a particular meal.
+Just pass mealid as a params and the MEal update as a payload